 This is a nice addition to the program for no extra cost.
 I have not got around to trying out any of the recipes myself yet but they look nice and pretty simply to make.
-These are on my to do list!

 Max Workouts Club

 The program is NOT designed to build huge amounts of muscle mass and make you look like the incredible hulk.
-What it is designed to do though is develop lean muscle while simultaneously burning as much body fat as possible.
-I will mention at this point that the program is suitable for both men and women, there are different versions for each.
+What it is designed to do though is develop lean muscle and burn fat.
+I will mention at this point that the program is published for both men and women, there are different versions for each.

 Weekly Schedules and Exercises

 So what exactly does the program involve?
 Well, there are basically two different types of workout which are scheduled on alternating days.
 Mondays, Wednesdays and Fridays are high intensity weightlifting circuits, Tuesdays and Thursdays are high intensity interval cardio (HIIT).
-The ‘high intensity’ part should not be taken lightly and if you follow Shin’s advice then every session will make you really work.
-He explains the theory behind high intensity training and VO2Max in the main Max Workouts PDF so you should have a good understanding of why it is the most effective way to build a lean body.
+You’re going to need a gym membership for most of the circuit workouts, because of the equipment used.

 Strength Training Sessions

 Strength training workouts are preceded by a short warm up to get your heart rate going and loosen yourself up.
 To start with I did not really do these properly but make sure you follow the instructions in the program.
 I got a lot more from my workouts when the warm ups were completed properly.
 The main session consists of a handful of exercises completed in a circuit or ‘round’ with no rest between exercises and 15-60 seconds rest between rounds.
 It is absolutely key to make sure you keep track of rest times as these are limited to make sure you are constantly working hard and keeping your heart rate going.
 After each workout, if you have followed the program, you will definitely be DONE.
 Workouts are very intense!
-In total the session time is roughly 30 minutes including your warm-up.
+In total the session time is roughly 45 minutes including your warm-up and warm down.

 There is a short optional core workout which can be added to the end of the strength sessions.